 What Are Loops In Coding?

 When you write code, your program executes from top to bottom.
 That means that each line only runs after the previous line has run.
+It also means that each line only runs once.
 But sometimes, we want to write code that repeats.
 For instance, suppose you’re making a hide-and-seek robot that needs to count to ten before it starts to look for a player.
 In Python, you might write:

 Loops in coding example